Why Get An Analysis Of Your In-House Packaging Line?

 - A-Profile Loads: This type of load profile is stacked uniformly in shapes that have no protrusions.
 A-profile loads are the most straightforward kind of loads to wrap.
 They often contain similar types of items that have roughly the same shape and are loaded together.

-- B-Profile Loads: B-profile loads are not very uniform; they will often time have puncture hazards that are less than three inches long.
+- B-Profile Loads: B-profile loads are not very uniform; they will often have puncture hazards that are less than three inches long.
 They will usually require an irregular stack pattern.

 - C-Profile Loads: C-Profile loads are, hands down, the single most challenging kind of load you can wrap.
 They will often contain various sized puncture hazards over three inches and will commonly consist of mixed items.
 Generally speaking, these items will be assembled at distribution centers for retail applications.